Simple Interest Calculator

 How to Calculate Simple Interest

-Simple interest differs from compounding interest in that interest is not paid on prior interest.
-Interest is only paid on the principal value, so the interest paid from simple interest should be slightly less than interest paid using a compounding interest calculator or future value calculator.
+Simple interest differs from compound interest in that interest is not paid on prior interest.
+Interest is only paid on the principal value, so the interest paid from simple interest should be slightly less than typical future value calculations.

 Simple Interest Formula